ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

   );
 }
 ```
-In this example, when you hover over the <div>, it scales up by 20% (scale: 1.2), giving it a zoom-in effect.
+In this example, when you hover over the <b>div</b>, it scales up by 20% (scale: 1.2), giving it a zoom-in effect.
 When you move the mouse away, it returns to its original size smoothly.

 That's really concise and powerful!
 Right?